 During 2017, ground investigation, pavement condition and bat surveys were completed to provide the design team with sufficient information in order to complete the design.
 The detailed design has now been completed, the scheme costed and the necessary approvals secured from Highways England.
 The Contractor is ready to move to the construction stage as soon as the necessary land has been secured.

 The Planning Application for the scheme was considered by Planning Committee on 20th October 2017 and was approved.
 View the Planning Application and the decision notice.

 One of the conditions requires the removal of any shrubs or trees to be completed out of the bird nesting season which begins at the start of March.
-In order to comply with this requirement, the Contractor is undertaking the necessary work in February under license agreements with the owners.
+In order to comply with this requirement, the Contractor undertook the work in early 2018 under license agreements with the owners.